-This is a recipe for soft, fluffy white sandwich bread using your sourdough starter.
-Perfect for toast or sandwiches.
+This is a recipe for soft, fluffy white sourdough sandwich bread Perfect for toast or sandwiches.

 For some reason I’ve found sandwich bread to be one of the hardest breads to get right.
 People are picky about sandwich bread, since they are used to white spongy things that come in plastic bags and stay soft forever.
 Homemade bread is not usually like that.
 This bread comes surprisingly close.
 In a good way.